EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 infer the bound if it is not specified.
 Specifically, if the struct contains a reference, directly or indirectly, to `T` with lifetime`'x`, then it will infer that `T: 'x` is a requirement.

-This lint is "allow" by default because it can be noisy for existing code that already had these requirements.
+This lint is “allow” by default because it can be noisy for existing code that already had these requirements.
 This is a stylistic choice, as it is still valid to explicitly state the bound.
 It also has some false positives that can cause confusion.